geemus/notes/kindle/originals.md

 * Two strategies for handling challenges: (Julie Norem)
   * strategic optimism: anticipate the best, stay calm and set high expectations.
   * defensive pessimists: expect the worst, feel anxious and imagine what can go wrong.
 Although more anxious and less confident, perform just as well as strategic optimists, thanks to a realistic appraisal and exhaustive plan.
+* Negative thoughts can direct our attention to potential problems, and the absense of those thoughts predicts a failure to take preventative and corrective action.
 * Rather than trying to suppress a strong emotion, it's easier to convert it to a different, equally intense emotion. ie "I am excited" when we feel anxious.
 (Brooks)
 * Fear is marked by uncertainty and the fear something bad will happen.
 But because it hasn't occurred, something good could happen too.
 * When we are not yet committed, thinking like a defensive pessimist can be hazardous.
 But once we have chose a course of action, it's better to confront them directly as a defensive pessimist might.